emmajanedrews/base-template/_posts/2017-06-14-northwest-arkansas-market-update.md

 {% include youtube.html %}

-There’s a lot going on in the northwest Arkansas market this year.
+There’s a lot going on in the Northwest Arkansas market this year.

 **The market is booming and there are a lot of great things happening.** According to the Northwest Arkansas Council, there are 31 people moving in every day and research from the University of Arkansas shows that the average age of residents here is 33.